 What do you enjoy most about being part of UT Theatre and Dance?

-The kind of student that is drawn to the UT Theatre and Dance programming are the future peers I wish to engage with in our field.
+The students in the Department of Theatre and Dance are the future peers I wish to engage with in our field.
 It is a deep honor to facilitate the next generation of dance artists.

 What is your favorite thing about Austin?